 Emotional trauma, distress, or anxiety all fall under a legal term known as “mental anguish,” and it’s part of pain and suffering.
 This refers to the very real but often intangible effects of an injury on your happiness, personality, and sense of security.

 You can recover money for mental anguish in your personal injury claim, but there are a few things you should know:

 - Insurance adjusters are often skeptical: They will accuse you of claiming mental anguish only to get more money, but this isn’t true.
 You can demonstrate that you do suffer from mental distress, and if the injury caused or contributed to it, the claim is valid.

 - You will need to get personal: We may ask you to give statements describing what you’re experiencing in your own words.
 You will need to convey what it’s like when you feel depression come on, when you have an anxiety attack, or when you wake up in the middle of the night unable to sleep as your personal narrative helps paint a much stronger picture.

 - Diagnosis helps: Your case is easier to prove when you have a formal opinion from a therapist.
 We can help you see an expert who will understand your condition.

 Some of the conditions that may count as mental anguish include:

 - Anger or frustration

 - Changes in mood or personality

-- Loss of someone who was close to you
+- Loss of someone close to you

 Many people end up deep in medical debt after accepting an insurance payout.
-This is almost always because they took the first amount, signed the papers and only found out later the true extent of their injuries.
+This is almost always because they took the first amount, signed the papers, and only found out later the true extent of their injuries.